Ayitaka/VaultLibre/README.md

 <a href="https://hub.docker.com/r/ayitaka/vaultlibre-api"><img alt="Docker Pulls" src="https://img.shields.io/docker/pulls/ayitaka/vaultlibre-api.svg"></a>
 # VaultLibre

-VaultLibre is a tool to modify Bitwarden's core dll to allow generating custom individual and organization licenses. **You must have an existing installation of Bitwarden for VaultLibre to modify.**
+VaultLibre is a tool to modify Bitwarden's core dll to allow generating custom User and Organization licenses.

-Please see the FAQ below for details on why this software was created.
+**(Note: You must have an existing installation of Bitwarden for VaultLibre to modify.)**

+VaultLibre is based on the project <a href="https://github.com/jakeswenson/BitBetter">BitBetter</a>, with a number of key differences:
+* VaultLibre builds the docker images automatically whenever there is an update to Bitwarden and makes them available via DockerHub
+* VaultLibre can be used with the publically available docker images or built yourself from src to run locally
+* VaultLibre has a script to handle installing (or building) and updating with options to handle almost any use-case
+* You can clone the repo, change a few variables, and set it up on your own Github/DockerHub

 Use VaultLibre at your own risk.
 Be sure to make backups of the bwdata folder before install VaultLibre or upgrading.

 Credit to:
-* https://github.com/jakeswenson/BitBetter for the main project
+* <a href="https://github.com/jakeswenson/BitBetter">jakeswenson</a> for the original BitBetter project
-* https://github.com/h44z/BitBetter for many invaluable contributions
+* <a href="https://github.com/h44z/BitBetter">h44z</a> for many invaluable contributions
-* https://github.com/alexyao2015/BitBetter for creating the starting point for adding docker images
+* <a href="https://github.com/alexyao2015/BitBetter">alexyao2015</a> for creating the starting point for adding docker images

 # Table of Contents
 1. [Getting Started](#getting-started)